 { }

-We define a bivariant cohomology theory \cite{FuMac} on the category of pretopological stacks whose associated covariant and contravariant theories are singular homology and cohomology, respectively.
+We define a bivariant cohomology theory \cite{FuMac} on the category of topological stacks whose associated covariant and contravariant theories are singular homology and cohomology, respectively.
 Our bivariant theory satisfies weaker axioms than those of \cite{FuMac} in that products are not always defined.
 We show, however, that there are enough products to enable us to define Gysin morphisms as in \cite{FuMac}.

-The underlying category of our bivariant theory is the category $\TopSt$ of pretopological stacks. \comment{we ignore 2-isomorphisms} The confined morphisms are all maps and independent squares are 2-cartesian diagrams.
+The underlying category of our bivariant theory is the category $\TopSt$ of topological stacks. \comment{we ignore 2-isomorphisms} The confined morphisms are all maps and independent squares are 2-cartesian diagrams.

-\subsubsection{Bivariant groups}
+\subsection{Bivariant groups}

-To a morphism $f \: \X \to \Y$ of pretopological stacks, we associate a category $\sfC(f)$ as follows.
+To a morphism $f \: \X \to \Y$ of topological stacks, we associate a category $\sfC(f)$ as follows.
 The objects of $\sfC(f)$ are morphism $a \: \K \to \X$ such that $fa \: \K \to \Y$ is \proper (Definition \ref{D:proper}).
-A morphism in $\sfC(f)$ between $a\: \K \to \X$ and $b \: \LL \to \X$ is a homotopy class (relative to $\X$) of morphisms $g \: \K \to \LL$ over $\X$. \comment{Remark that, when working with pretopological stacks, homotopy is {\em not} necessarily an equivalence relation.
+A morphism in $\sfC(f)$ between $a\: \K \to \X$ and $b \: \LL \to \X$ is a homotopy class (relative to $\X$) of morphisms $g \: \K \to \LL$ over $\X$. \comment{Remark that, when working with topological stacks, homotopy is {\em not} necessarily an equivalence relation.
 So we have to consider the equivalence relation generated by it}

 \begin{lem}{ } The category $\sfC(f)$ is cofiltered. \end{lem}